shampabhusal/delay_forecast_tech_lab/README.md

 # Future Work
 ## Integration and Deployment
 Integrate the trained classifier and regression models into a unified system that can predict the arrival delay of a flight in real-time.
-The system will be deployed on a cloud platform or a web server for easy access and scalability.
+The system should deploy on a cloud platform or a web server for easy access and scalability.

 The main goal of this project is to provide aviation authorities with an organized prediction system that can minimize flight delays, resulting in improved convenience for passengers and reduced financial losses for airlines and countries.